Bhautik0110/judge0/README.md

 Below mentioned components used by `judge0`.

-`Postgresql` to store code, and result.
+`Postgresql` used to store code, and result.

-`Redis` for queue.
+`Redis` for queueing

-`Master` handle external request, and run code if `wait=true` while create the submission, else do entry in queue.
+`API Server` handle external request, and execute code.

-`Worker` Worker listen the rdis queue, and execute code.
+`Worker` Worker listen the redis queue, and execute code.

+### Working Model

+Two ways of submission support by `Judge0`, First is synchronously, and asynchronously with `wait` query parameter while creating submission.

+- synchronously: we need to supply `wait=true`, API server run the code, and pass the result in the response.

+- asynchronously(default): API server write code to postgresql, and push the message to redis.
+Available worker can run the code and store result in postgresql.

 ### Additional notes
 - Under the hood, judge0 uses isolate(package).
 It must need cgroup v0.